Around the world, election results sometimes take time to call

 Not all countries expect an election-night winner, either.
 In some countries, including Afghanistan and Iraq, votes take weeks or months to count in response to corruption claims.
 In other places, such as Israel and Sweden, high turnout or complicated processes can drive a longer results timeline.

-Here are some examples of elections around the world in which a clear victor did not emerge right away.
+Here are examples of elections around the world in which a clear victor did not emerge right away.

 Indonesia